ueno-llc/starter-kit-universally/README.md

 Server listening on https://xyz.ngrok.io
 ```

+## Environment variables

+`.env_example` should contain all environment variables, required or not.
+All environment variables should default to development values.

+Paths, must be absolute URLs because of `axios` and the server not knowing its hostname

+* `BASE_URL` - Used for compiling canonical urls and local api url (for internal requests)

+`publicPath` is set by the following environment variables:

+1. In development the `publicPath` is set by these variables:
+  1. `REMOTE_URL` - Only set when running `yarn dev-remote`
+  * `HOST` and `CLIENT_DEV_PORT` - Generates a url pointing to the dev server
+* Otherwise it’s set to `/client/`

+`localApiUrl` is set by the following environment rules:

+1. `BASE_URL` - `/api` is appended
+* `HEROKU_APP_NAME` - Injected into an Heroku app url string
+* `HOST` and `PORT` - Used to compile a local api url

+This allows for the build to work in dev, on Heroku PR apps and Heroku prod.
+See `./config/values.js` for details.

 ## Stricter development

 For those so inclined, pre-commit linting hooks can be added by changing `lint-stage` in `package.json` to: